Jump to Content

 Frequently asked questions

 Building on our first two decades of progress, in 2020 we launched our third decade of climate action — our most ambitious yet.
-We have a bold goal to reach net-zero emissions across all of our operations and value chain by 2030, supported by a goal to run on 24/7 carbon-free energy (CFE) on every grid where we operate.
+We have set a moonshot to reach net-zero emissions across all of our operations and value chain by 2030, supported by another climate moonshot to run on 24/7 carbon-free energy (CFE) on every grid where we operate.

 We also strive to build the world’s most energy-efficient computing infrastructure, supported by responsible water use practices and a commitment to minimizing waste.
 Our data centers remain some of the most efficient in the world, and we continue working to optimize their use of electricity, water, and materials.
-In 2023, the average annual power usage effectiveness (PUE) for our global fleet of data centers was 1.10, compared with the industry average of 1.58 — meaning that Google data centers used about 5.8 times less overhead energy for every unit of IT equipment energy.
+In 2024, the average annual power usage effectiveness (PUE) for our global fleet of data centers was 1.09, compared with the industry average of 1.56 — meaning that Google data centers used about 84% less overhead energy for every unit of IT equipment energy.

 For more details, check out our latest Environmental Report.

 We buy electricity directly from new clean energy projects through various methods depending on the market, including: contracting directly via long-term power purchase agreements (PPAs); working with utilities or developers to buy and deliver carbon-free energy (CFE); structuring energy supply contracts with energy providers; and making targeted investments in renewable energy to enable additional projects on the grid.
-See the 2024 Google Environmental Report (p.
-36) for more information.
+See the 2025 Environmental Report for more information.

 Google is committed to being an active member in the communities we call home.
 Close collaboration with community leaders, local utilities, and local organizations is a priority for us to identify opportunities for meaningful community and global support.